input-output-hk/marlowe-ts-sdk/doc/howToDevelop.md

 ```

 edit the new file with appropriate content for your PR and commit it.
 Read [the documentation for scriv](https://scriv.readthedocs.io/en) to learn more about how to use this tool.

+To collect all changelog entries into a single file, execute `std` from the nix shell and run the `build-changelog` script.
+This command will delete all entries from the `changelog.d` folder and update the `CHANGELOG.md` file.